brianyaucryptocom/cfc-training/Lab1-2-Containment.md

   <br/>

   Note that you shouldn't do it when during the containment!
-This may cause further damager to the infected host.
+This may cause further damage to the infected host.

 </details>